loris-imageserver/loris/README.md

 Logging
 -------
 Logging is set up in `loris.conf` and is extremely loud by default.
-Then handlers configured near the bottom of that file control the levels and directories.
+The handlers configured near the bottom of that file control the levels and directories.
 The directories must exist and be writable.

 The Name
 --------
 Could stand for __Lightweight Open Repository Image Server__ or not.
-Thanks to [shaune](https://github.com/sdellis "Shaun Ellis") for coming up with it.
+Thanks to [shaune](https://github.com/sdellis "Shaun Ellis") for coming up with it and the icon.

 IIIF 1.0 Compliance
 -------------------
 Loris aims to be [IIIF Level] [4] 1 compliant, with all of the Level 2 Region, Size, and Rotation parameters and features supported.
-The easiest way to understand the request [URL syntax] [2] is to read the spec.
+The easiest way to understand the request [URI syntax] [2] is to read the spec.

-There are some configuration options that could break compliance, (specifically, see use_415 and use_201 in `loris.conf`)

 <table>
   <tbody>